Fused K-operators and the $q$-Onsager algebra: Introduction

 \subsection{Background}

 In the context of quantum integrable systems, the R- and K-matrices are the basic ingredients for the construction of the monodromy matrix (or its double row version) leading to the generating function for mutually commuting quantities, the so-called transfer matrix.
 Here, the formal variable of the generating function is called `spectral parameter', denoted by $u$.
-By definition, the R-matrix is a solution of the Yang-Baxter equation with this spectral parameter, whereas the K-matrix satisfies a reflection equation, also known under the name boundary Yang-Baxter equation.
-For a triple of finite-dimensional vector spaces $V^{(j_k)}$, for $k=1,2,3$, the corresponding Yang-Baxter equation in $\End(V^{(j_1)}\otimes V^{(j_2)}\otimes V^{(j_3)})$ takes the form~\cite{Ya67,Ba72}:
+By definition, the R-matrix is a solution of the Yang--Baxter equation with this spectral parameter, whereas the K-matrix satisfies a reflection equation, also known under the name boundary Yang--Baxter equation.
+For a triple of finite-dimensional vector spaces $V^{(j_k)}$, for $k=1,2,3$, the corresponding Yang--Baxter equation in $\End\bigl(V^{(j_1)}\otimes V^{(j_2)}\otimes V^{(j_3)}\bigr)$ takes the form~\cite{Ba72,Ya67}

-where $u_k$ are the spectral parameters, and $R^{(j_n,j_m)}_{nm}(u)$ are the R-matrices on corresponding products of spaces: $R_{12}=R \otimes {\mathbb I}$, $R_{23}= {\mathbb I}\otimes R$, $R_{13}= (\cal P \otimes {\mathbb I} ) R_{23} ( {\cal P} \otimes {\mathbb I})$, with $\cal P (a \otimes b) = b \otimes a$.
-Given an R-matrix $R^{(j_1,j_2)}(u)$ satisfying~\eqref{YBj}, the reflection equation in $\End(V^{(j_1)}\otimes V^{(j_2)})$ is given by~\cite{Cher84,Skly88}
+where $u_k$ are the spectral parameters, and \smash{$R^{(j_n,j_m)}_{nm}(u)$} are the R-matrices on corresponding products of spaces: $R_{12}=R \otimes {\mathbb I}$, $R_{23}= {\mathbb I}\otimes R$, $R_{13}= (\mathcal P \otimes {\mathbb I} ) R_{23} ( {\mathcal P} \otimes {\mathbb I})$, with $\mathcal P (a \otimes b) = b \otimes a$.
+Given an R-matrix $R^{(j_1,j_2)}(u)$ satisfying~\eqref{YBj}, the reflection equation in $\End\bigl(V^{(j_1)}\otimes V^{(j_2)}\bigr)$ is given by~\cite{Cher84,Skly88}